The question

 |---|---|---|

-Figures come from Park Street, Shanken, and related trade summaries listed below; always pull the newest depletion tables before you treat any rank as current.
+Figures come from Park Street, Shanken, and related trade summaries listed below.
+Always pull the newest depletion tables before treating any rank as current.

 What other brands can borrow

 You do not need taxidermy to learn from Hendrick’s.
-The transferable pattern is to put the distinctive character in the liquid first, build production visitors can see, aim creative at a psychographic that will pay for nuance, judge success on depletions and margin instead of likes alone, and add line extensions that feel planned rather than random SKU churn.
+The transferable pattern is to put the distinctive character in the liquid first, build production visitors can see, and aim creative at a psychographic that will pay for nuance.
+Judge success on depletions and margin instead of likes alone, and add line extensions that feel planned rather than random SKU churn.

 FAQ